-Learn more about CUIA on the Office of Immigrant Affairs' website.
+Learn more about CUIA on the Learn more on Cities for Action's website.

 New York City's Family Justice Center Initiative aims to break the cycle of domestic violence by providing essential advocacy, case management, legal and housing assistance – and even mental health support – all under one roof.
 Services are provided with the involvement of partner agencies, including nonprofits, city and state agencies, district attorney's offices, and faith-based organizations.
-Since the launch of the first Family Justice Center in Brooklyn in 2005, three more centers have been opened in Queens, Manhattan, and the Bronx.
-Development for the City’s fifth Center in Staten Island began is currently underway.
+Since the launch of the first Family Justice Center in Brooklyn in 2005, four more centers have been opened in Queens, Manhattan, the Bronx, and Staten Island.

 Learn more about the Family Justice Centers on the Mayor's Office to Combat Domestic Violence website.